Black and white street

 Some people prefer to use black and white presets to help them convert their color photographs to black and white.
 This is fine, so long as you are careful and intentional.

 You can also manage to convert a RAW file to black and white manually.
-This takes longer and requires more skill but often produces much more satisfying results.
+This takes longer and requires more editing skills but often produces much more satisfying results.

 I hope this series of tips inspire you to head out with your camera and enjoy some black and white street